-The story of the first solar audio Bible begins back in 1989, a decade before MP3 players made their appearance upon the world stage.
-What is now called the MegaVoice came into being because two men and their supportive wives, had the vision and patience to push through many technical and spiritual barriers to create a rather unique device – the world’s first solar audio Bible.
+The story of the first solar audio Bible begins back in 1989.
+A decade before MP3 players made their appearance upon the world stage, the little device known as the MegaVoice audio Bible, was created.
+Because two men, and their supportive wives, had the vision and patience to push through many technical and spiritual barriers, they were able to create a unique, world-changing device.
+The world’s first solar audio Bible.

 “Impossible” yields to “With God all things are possible”

-One day Tom looked in a store window – and there was a doll, and it was talking!
-It said a few words and then stopped.
-Tom was transfixed.
-Was this the clue they had been praying for?
-A few days later, he stared in amazement as he heard a Japanese car warning system say, “Put your seat belt on.”
+One day, Treseder is walking by a store window.
+There is a doll in the display and it is talking!
+It only says a few words but he is transfixed.
+Is this the clue they had been praying for?
+A few days later, he stares in amazement as he hears a Japanese car warning system say, “Put your seat belt on.”
 This was it!
-Dolls and cars spoke – why not the Bible?
+Dolls spoke.
+Cars spoke.
+Why not the Bible?

 Sketching a Future Without Gears

-Tom Treseder excitedly sat down and drew a pencil sketch of a Bible that spoke – without the need for mechanical cogs and gears.
-And for added measure – he added a solar panel, so whether someone had electricity or not, they could heard God’s word spoken to them.
+Tom Treseder excitedly sits down to draw a pencil sketch of a Bible that spoke (without the need for mechanical cogs and gears).
+He adds a solar panel.
+This ensures that, even without access to electricity, people can hear God’s Word spoken to them.

 The system that enabled the doll to talk for 10 seconds was not even close what was needed for a 70 hour-long Bible.
 And many people told Treseder as much.
 But then he found Ken Crowell.
 Crowell became Treseder’s lifelong ministry partner and electronic technology friend.
 Together they would go on to create the world’s first solar audio Bible – the MegaVoice.